Want to know how to make chocolate brownies, these tips will have you making the best brownies very time!

-Use a timer, set the timer about 5 minutes less than the time recommended in the recipe.
+Use a timer and set the timer about 5 minutes less than the time recommended in the recipe.
 Then keep a close eye on them toward the end of cooking.

 12. Oven Temperatures Vary

 Be aware cooking times will vary as from oven to oven.
-So, your brownies may cook quicker or take a little longer than what was stated on the recipe.
+So, your brownies may cook quicker or take a little longer than what is on the recipe.

 13. Ensure Even Cooking

-Turn the tin 180 degrees halfway during cooking time will also help with even cooking.
-It will also prevent a spot from being over cooked if your oven has a hot spot.
+Turning the tin 180 degrees halfway during the cooking time will also help with even cooking.
+It will also prevent a spot from being overcooked if your oven has a hot spot.

 14. Do The Skewer Test

 Bake them until a skewer inserted comes out almost clean and with just a few crumbs sticking to it.
-If batter sticks to the skewer cook a little longer, then test again.
+If too much batter sticks to the skewer, cook the brownies a little longer, then test again.